snaldos/packing-optimization/reference_materials/notes/dp_optimized.md

 # DP OPTIMIZED (2 Rolling Rows)

-## DATASET 01

-The optimized DP approach with two rolling rows is the most memory-efficient, using only 808 bytes for 202 entries.
-It is also the fastest among the DP methods.
-However, it cannot reconstruct the set of used pallets, only the maximum profit.
-This makes it ideal for large datasets where only the optimal value is needed and not the actual selection of items.
+The most memory-efficient DP method, using only two rows.
+Cannot reconstruct the set of used pallets, only the max profit.
+Ideal for large or memory-constrained cases.

-## DATASET 02
+## DATASET 01–05, 07-10

-The optimized DP approach (2 rolling rows) finds the correct maximum profit (32) with minimal memory (808 B) and very fast execution (25 μs).
-As before, it cannot reconstruct the used pallets, but is ideal for large datasets or when only the optimal value is needed.
+Finds the correct max profit with minimal memory and very fast execution.
+Cannot reconstruct used pallets.

-## DATASET 03
+## DATASET 06

-The optimized DP approach (2 rolling rows) finds the correct maximum profit (40) with minimal memory (808 B) and very fast execution (11 μs).
-As before, it cannot reconstruct the used pallets, but is ideal for large datasets or when only the optimal value is needed.
+Correct max profit (2047) with 4096 entries (16 KB, 412 ms).
+This is a case when using this is significantly more memory efficient going from 31MB to 16KB, an astounding difference.